 ---

-You've been using random forests since Lecture 6 — fitting them to Airbnb data, watching test error plateau in Lecture 7.
+You've been using random forests since [Chapter 13](lec13-trees.qmd) — fitting them to Airbnb data, watching test error plateau as you grow the forest.
 Today you learn *why* they work.
 And you'll see what happens when you hand your data to an AI and say "analyze this."

 By the end of today, you'll understand why knowing statistics makes you a *better* user of AI tools, not an obsolete one.
-You'll also open the black box on trees: how recursive splitting works, why bootstrap samples and feature subsets make trees decorrelated, and how gradient boosting connects back to the gradient descent you saw in Lecture 13.
+You'll also open the black box on trees: how recursive splitting works, why bootstrap samples and feature subsets make trees decorrelated, and how gradient boosting connects back to the gradient descent you saw in [Chapter 7](lec07-classification.qmd).
+The chapter ends with a 15-question checklist for evaluating any analysis — the delivery of the promise from Chapter 1.

 ```{python}